 SUMMARY: AC Transit is actively searching for a Director of Civil Rights and Compliance Programs.
 This position will report to the General Manager and oversee all functions and activities of the Office of Civil Rights and Compliance.
-This position is responsible for promoting equal access and opportunity; ensuring compliance with programs including but not limited to: equal employment opportunity and Title VII (EEO), Americans with Disabilities Act (ADA), disadvantaged business enterprise (DBE), Title VI, Department of Transportation (DOT)/Licensing compliance, Alcohol and Drug Testing Program compliance; coordinating the activities of the department with those of other District departments/divisions, and outside entities; accomplishing departmental planning, operational goals, and strategic objectives; and furthering the District's goals, and objectives within general policy guidelines.
+This position is responsible for promoting equal access and opportunity; ensuring compliance with programs including but not limited to: equal employment opportunity and Title VII (EEO), disadvantaged business enterprise (DBE), Title VI, Department of Transportation (DOT)/Licensing compliance, and Alcohol and Drug Testing Program compliance; coordinating the activities of the department with those of other District departments/divisions, and outside entities; accomplishing departmental planning, operational goals, and strategic objectives; and furthering the District's goals, and objectives within general policy guidelines.

 Benefits: All employees hired on or after January 1, 2016, will be in the District's Tier II pension plan covered by the Public Employees' Pension Reform Act of 2013 (PEPRA).
 As such, he/she may be required to contribute 6% or more of annual income towards the cost of his/hers District pension.

 Provides leadership to assigned units; selects, trains, develops, mentors, and guides staff in achieving goals and objectives; provides constructive feedback on performance and behaviors; reviews and evaluates work; counsels and handles personnel actions, as needed.